Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: The Agent-OSI Architecture

 \subsection{L3: Identity, Authentication, and Authorization}

-L3 defines how agents are identified and authorized to act.
-Identity must be stable across platforms and support key rotation, recovery, and revocation.
-In addition to identifiers (e.g., DIDs), this layer covers authentication (challenge/response, signed requests) and authorization (policy and consent), including compatibility with existing Web mechanisms where appropriate.
-On-chain accounts such as ERC-6551 can be used as asset-holding and contract-interaction containers, but they are treated as an implementation option rather than a complete identity system.
+L3 defines how agents are identified and authorized to act, reusing decentralized identifiers (DIDs) and Web authorization mechanisms rather than defining new ones.
+Identifiers must be stable across platforms and support key rotation, recovery, and revocation; the layer also covers authentication (signed requests) and authorization (policy and consent).
+On-chain accounts such as ERC-6551 are an optional asset-holding container, not a complete identity system.